 I’m the author of seven books — three memoirs, two novels, and two collections of poetry.
 My new memoir, Child: A Memoir (published May 5, 2022, University of South Carolina Press), was named a “Must-Read Book in 2022” by Katie Couric Media.

 My memoir, Together: A Memoir of a Marriage and a Medical Mishap, was published in 2019 (Nan A. Talese/Doubleday), and in paperback in 2020 (Anchor Books).
 Together was a Real Simple Best Book of the Year and received a starred review from Library Journal.
 My memoir, Losing My Sister (Blair), was named a finalist for Memoir of the Year by both Southeast Independent Booksellers Alliance (SIBA) and ForeWord Review.

 My two novels are Early Leaving (William Morrow) and The Slow Way Back (William Morrow), a finalist for SIBA’s Novel of the Year, winner of the Sir Walter Raleigh Fiction Award and the Mary Ruffin Poole Award for First Fiction.

-My two books of poetry are Holding Back Winter and Wanting To Know the End, winner of the Gerald Cable Poetry Award (a national prize) and the three top poetry prizes in North Carolina: the Roanoke-Chowan Prize, Zoe Kincaid Brockman Prize, and Oscar Arnold Young Prize.
+My two books of poetry are Holding Back Winter (St. Andrews Press) and Wanting To Know the End (Silverfish Review Press), winner of the Gerald Cable Poetry Prize and the top three prizes for a book of poetry by a North Carolinian – the Roanoke-Chowan Prize, Zoe Kincaid Brockman Prize, and Oscar Arnold Young Prize.

-Born and raised in Rock Hill, SC, I live in Charlotte, NC.
-My husband I have two married children, three granddaughters and a grandson.
+Born and raised in Rock Hill, South Carolina, I live with my husband in Charlotte, NC.
+We have two married children and four grandchildren.